 At the Matriculation Ceremony, we also recognized Mitra Razzaghi, MD, associate professor of medicine, who received the Faculty Professionalism Award, and inducted 28 students in the Class of 2016 into the Gold Humanism Honor Society for representing skills of communication, compassion and empathy, showing that humanism is an essential and enduring component of patient care.

 U.S. Department of Veterans Affairs Secretary Robert McDonald spoke in Denver on Saturday, Aug.
 8, at the Disabled American Veterans National Convention and he assured those gathered that the VA hospital adjacent to the Anschutz Medical Campus will be completed, saying it “would be lunacy not to finish the facility.”
-Last Monday, Jeff Miller, a Congressman from Florida who is the chairman of the House Veteran Affairs Committee, also spoke to the gathering and said “the hospital is at the point now where most everybody is thinking that it has to be completed.”
-The federal government’s current appropriation for the construction runs out in September.
+Last Monday, Jeff Miller, a Congressman from Florida who is the chairman of the House Veteran Affairs Committee, also spoke to the gathering and

 Have a good week,